nanomq/nanomq/docs/en_US/bridges/aws-iot-core-bridge.md

 ## Configure AWS IoT Core

 Here's how to configure it on the AWS IoT Core side.
 Note: The Configuration presented in this doc could be invalidated due to updates and modifications to AWS services.
-For details about how to configure it, see docs from official: https://aws.amazon.com/cn/iot-core/resources/.
+For details about how to configure it, see docs from the official: https://aws.amazon.com/cn/iot-core/resources/.

-1. At **Manage** -> **All devices** -> **Things** page，You can create new objects and group, with corresponding Certification/Topics/Device Shadows etc。
+1. At **Manage** -> **All devices** -> **Things** page, You can create new objects and groups, with corresponding Certification/Topics/Device Shadows etc.

 ![Create_Object](./assets/aws_create_obj.png)